xfangsn/xfangsn.github.io/_pages/projects.md

 <b>Collaborators:</b>
 <i> DingCheng Luo, Yiran Shen, Eric Hiatt, and Professor Marc Hesse</i>

-Physics Informed Neural Networks (PINNs) is a state-of-the-art tool for finding data-driven solutions to PDEs and discovering parameters in a PDE from a given data.
+Physics Informed Neural Networks (PINNs) is a state-of-the-art tool for finding data-driven solutions to PDEs and discovering parameters in a PDE from a given data.
 In the present work, we have studied both, in the context of fluid drainage from the edge of a porous reservoir.
 We are investigating: